wp-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.2.0 - Liberty Update - 2015-06-24 - Medium Priority =
+* Security enhancements (map editor, marker location, map settings)
+* Weather has been removed (deprecated by Google Maps)
+* Major bug fix (Google Map places bug) - caused the map markers not to show if the map store locator was not enabled
+* Fixed a bug that caused the jQuery error message to display br

 = 6.1.10 - 2015-06-10 - High priority =
 * XSS security patch